keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

 :warning: **Warning:** If you do not set up TLS encryption, all your traffic to and from the Keptn endpoint is not encrypted.

 ### Option 4: Access Keptn via a Port-forward
-This option does not expose Keptn to the public, but exposes Keptn on a *cluster-internal* IP.
+This option does not expose Keptn to the public but exposes Keptn on a *cluster-internal* IP.

 1. **Install Keptn:** For installing Keptn on your cluster, please use the Keptn CLI.
 Depending on whether you would like to install the execution plane for continuous delivery, add the flag `--use-case=continuous-delivery`.
 Furthermore, if you are on OpenShift, please add `--platform=openshift`.